salamcast/MLabsPy/README.md

 # MLabsPy

-I origonally started this project while working for an in-house AV company, mostly as a Power Distribution Technicain and Rigger, in my speare time.
+I origonally started this project while working for an in-house AV company, mostly as a Power Distribution Technicain, Rigger and AV technician, in my speare time.
 It was only a basic script that ploted 3 graphs, made some HTML files with plotly and had to be run from the console.

-MLabsPy is a python parser for the Motion Labs Power Meter log format.
+This module cleans and prepares machine generated Power usage data from a Motion Labs PM-XXX generated csv file using NumPy, so the data can be used for data analysis and graphical representation.
+Jupyter notebooks were used for its ability to take notes and analyze and plot the data with matplotlib or plotly.

-The data by itself is usless without context, this is the starting block to help bring this data into a position to be ploted or inserted into a Database to give it some more context.
+The data by itself is usless without context, this is the starting block to prepair the data before it's ploted or inserted into a Database.
-With Big Data and all the tools avalable, an events company with enough forward thinking could use this data along with sales notes, client check in notes, in room support calls, rentals, wifi codes, recordings, invoices, salesforce records, worker notes reguarding a specific event and organize it by timestamp to get better insite into how your services are being used and patterens of use.
+You want to tell a story of how the service was used, use the data to make predictions for possible up sales.

 ## PM-XXX Series Power Meter Logger